42 Monuments for Peace Treaties

 C

-September 6, 1921 - International Peace Arch, Peace Arch Park, US/Canadian Border, Blaine, Washington (USA), & Douglas, British Columbia (Canada).
+HSeptember 6, 1921 - International Peace Arch, Peace Arch Park, US/Canadian Border, Blaine, Washington (USA), & Douglas, British Columbia (Canada).
 Commemorates the centennial of the Treaty of Ghent which ended the War of 1812 between the US & Great Britain.
 Click here for the Wikipedia article.
 Entry #1211 in the "Peace Movement Directory" by James Richard Bennett (2001).
+A

 R